 Over the years we have managed to negotiate some superb equipment at excellent rates and have passed the benefits of this directly to you.

-We use one of the top Sports Shops in Zermatt, Dorsaz Sports, right at the base of the Matterhorn Express and you can leave your skis / snowboard & boots there overnight in heated storage!
+We use one of the top Sports Shops in Zermatt, Matterhorn Sports, with 4 shops and you can leave your skis / snowboard & boots there overnight in heated storage!